 This is a staple crop for me, and I sow it multiple times over the season for a steady supply.
 Pods come on all at once, so it’s perfect for succession-planting.
 ‘Pennycress’ dries very well, changing from green to glowing yellow and eventually to tan.
 It’s very easy to save seed, too.

 Harvest when seed wands have fully formed to the tip and the top blooms have faded.
 Expect a vase life of 7 to 10 days.

 Jewels of Opar (pictured above) produces dense mounds of chartreuse foliage that give way to long, airy wands covered in tiny pink, star-shaped flowers that mature into miniature glowing red-orange beads.
-It’s an incredible plant in the late summer/early autumn garden and a must-grow for autumn bouquets and wearable flowers.
+It’s an incredible plant in the late-summer and early-autumn garden and a must-grow for autumn bouquets and wearable flowers.

 Harvest after flowers have dropped and seedpods appear.
 Expect a vase life of at least a week.

 Mignonette, especially ‘Garden Mignonette’ (pictured above), is one of my favorite textural bouquet fillers.
 After the vanilla-scented flowers fade, they leave long, wispy wands of seedy stems that light up bouquets with their texture and persist in the garden until the first frost.

 The little lantern-like pods also shift in color over time; as summer fades and fall arrives, they take on a cranberry dusting.
 Fresh pods will last 7 days.
 Mignonette is also a favorite of pollinators and is suitable for the border as well as containers.

 Silene ‘Blushing Lanterns’ (pictured above) produces tall, wispy gray-green stems covered in miniature pale green balloon-like pods veined with blush.
 As pods mature, they open to reveal snow-white petals.

 Once petals drop, pods remain.
 They make a romantic and feminine addition to arrangements and are a must-grow for wedding work.